DuarteSJ/NoteIST/REPORT.md

 #TODO: explicar os tipos de chaves que tivemos de criar (a master key ja iamos precisar para o secure documents)

-(_Describe the new requirements introduced in the security challenge and how they impacted your original design._)

 The users of NotIST want to share their notes with anyone on the web.
 To achieve this, the required functionality must ensure secure note sharing while meeting the following security requirements:

 - **[SRA1: Authentication]** Only authenticated and authorized users can see the content of the notes.